 I started using it almost by accident.

-I stumbled across intermittent fasting (IF for short) by accident.
-In fact, I’d been using a form of IF for several years before I realized there was a name for it.
+In fact, I’d been using a form of IF – a modified version of the 16:8 Diet – for the best part of a decade before I realized there was a name for what I was doing.

-It started in 1999, when I got into the habit of going to the gym first thing in the morning before eating anything.
+My experience with intermittent fasting started in the late 1990’s, when I got into the habit of going to the gym first thing in the morning before eating anything.
 I’d been reading Body-for-LIFE by Bill Phillips, and “fasted cardio” was one of the things he recommended.

 The idea was to skip breakfast, train in a fasted state, then leave an hour after your workout before eating anything.
 So I’d go to the gym on the way to work, train and then eat something when I got to the office.

 But then I quit my job and started my own business working from home.
 I’d fire up the computer as soon as I got out of bed, work for an hour or two and then go to the gym.

 The main reason I did this was to avoid the rush hour traffic.
 But there was another benefit I wasn’t expecting.

 The morning hours were highly productive for me.
 I found it so much easier to get into that “flow state” where you’re lost in what you’re doing and time seems to pass a lot faster than normal.
 As a result, I was able to get a lot more work done.

 This seems to be one of the more common intermittent fasting results.
 Plenty of people report feeling more focused and getting more work done during the first few hours of the morning, when they’re deep into a fast.